rbisdorff/Digraph3/docSphinx/tutorial.rst

 r(AS<=>nf) = +0.080
 r(FG<=>nf) = +0.027

-We hence recover the relational equivalence characteristic values shown in the third row of the table shown in Fig. 64.
+We recover above the relational equivalence characteristic values shown in the third row of the table in Fig. 64.
 The global *Net-Flows* ranking represents obviously a rather balanced compromise with respect to all movie critics'opinions as there appears no valued negative correlation with anyone of them.
 The *Net-Flows* ranking apparently takes also correctly in account that the journalist *JH*, a locally renowned movie critic, shows a higher significance weight.

 The ordinal correlation between the global *Net-Flows* ranking and the digraph *g* may be furthermore computed as follows: